Only 616 pages left on your journey to becoming a rock star!

 Of course you may now ask yourself how this could all make sense, as every single expert out there will be telling you that nowadays people won’t buy records anyway.

 So one of the first important things you’ll learn in this manual is that there’s still a large number of people who are willing to spend money on art and who still buy lots of music, but those people usually buy high quality records, and not the crap you’ll hear on the radio.

-There are still artists who are selling millions of albums, but those are often not the artists that are dominating the singles charts.
 So we will need to analyze why some albums still set sales records, while others don’t sell at all.
 In most cases this has little to do with marketing, but mostly with product quality.
-And I’m not talking about sound quality, but about the quality and the VALUE of the music itself.
+And I’m not talking about sound quality, but about the quality and the value of the music itself.

 So in the end this also means that you will first have to learn about the differences between good and bad music.
 And there are indeed differences between good and bad art, and this has nothing to do with genre or taste.

 While “the masses” will just follow trends and consume (or even illegally download) music, there is a part of the population that consists of music and art lovers who will look for something great and special, and those people will more likely be willing to pay for music, as they really honor art.

 All of this is not new, and in fact it’s always been like that, even back in the Golden Age when people were still buying music like crazy.
 The Masters Of The Past, great artists who are still being remembered today, have always been those who were paddling against the stream, those who did not follow the trends.

 AND PEOPLE WHO SPEND A LOT OF MONEY ON MUSIC HAVE ALWAYS BEEN A CLEAR MINORITY, EVEN BACK IN THE GOLDEN AGE.